rianawb/debminmod/README.md

-### TuxLite Fork Readme
+### Debminmod | TuxLite Fork Readme

-PHP7 fork.
-DO NOT USE AT PRODUCTION!
+Nginx + PHP7 fork.

+Removed Apache, Awstats.
+PHP version is 7 (7.0.6).
+Uses Dotdeb repository for Debian install.
+Ubuntu is not tested currently.

-TuxLite is a free collection of shell scripts for rapid deployment of LAMP and LNMP stacks (Linux, Apache/Nginx, MySQL and PHP) for Debian and Ubuntu.
+Debminmod is a free collection of shell scripts for rapid deployment of LNMP stacks (Linux, Nginx, MySQL and PHP) for Debian and Ubuntu.

 Have you considered upgrading from shared hosting to a VPS or dedicated server but held off by the costly control panel licenses, or the fear of managing a Linux server?
 Now you can leave those worries behind!

-TuxLite scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
+Debminmod scripts automate configuration of servers for web hosting, so your websites can be online within minutes!
 Ideal for those who prefer hosting sites on their own server without resorting to expensive and bloated control panels.

 The following are installed:-

--   Apache2 with mpm\_event or Nginx
+-   Nginx (Mainline)
 -   MySQL, MariaDB or Percona
--   PHP-FPM + commonly used PHP modules
+-   PHP7.0-FPM + commonly used PHP modules
 -   Postfix mail server (securely configured to be outgoing only)
 -   Varnish cache (optional)